 My inspiration comes from many places, but primarily from my mom’s house, which is basically a museum with cats running around in it.
 She’s an artist and an antique collector--mostly jewelry, textiles, and sculptures--so I’ve always been surrounded by the most amazing textures and colors and examples of craftsmanship that I get to draw from when conceptualizing any design.

 Apart from my mom’s collection of treasures, I get most of my design ideas from actual stones I see in real life.
 I’ll see a stone or a piece of wood or metal and just know exactly how I want to wear it, right there on the spot.
 Then I get to go home & turn on my torch & try to make it happen.

-My whole life I’ve had piles and piles of rocks that I pick up anywhere I go.
-Some are literally gravel from the ground, some are faceted gemstones from a shop.
+My whole life I’ve collected special rocks that I find wherever I go.
+Some are literally stones from the ground, some are faceted gemstones from a shop.
 But each one of them is one that I felt a connection with, and saw a way I wanted to make it wearable.
 Any element that I use in my pieces is one that I just got a bit obsessed with and couldn’t *not* wear.